shsachdev/ls120/intro.md

 We now have an object.
 We say that ```sparky``` is an object or instance of class ```GoodDog```.

 This entire workflow of creating a new object or instance from a class is called **instantiation**.

+We use classes to create objects.

+When defining a class, we typically focus on two things: states and behaviors.
+States track attributes for individual objects.
+Behaviors are what objects are capable of doing.